harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 This tutorial requires:

-* A Harness account.
+* A Harness account with access to the Continuous Integration, Continuous Delivery, and Security Testing Orchestration modules.
 If you are new to Harness, [you can sign up for free](https://app.harness.io/auth/#/signup/?&utm_campaign=cicd-devrel).
 * [An AWS account, credentials, and a Harness AWS connector.](#prepare-aws)
 * [A GitHub account, credentials, and a Harness GitHub connector.](#prepare-github)